villanova-transportation/Human-Mobility-Data-Hub/Nigeria/README.md

 # 2020 Nigeria mobility dataset
-This folder contains one folder: "State-Origin-daily" and one file: "Nigeria-dictionary.xlsx".
+This folder contains two folders: "State-Origin-daily" and "State-Origin-Destination-Daily" with two corresponding dictionaries: "State-Origin-Daily-Dictionary.xlsx" and "State-Origin-Destination-Daily-Dictionary.xlsx"
 A trip is defined by movement between two point in space.
 These points have been named origin (O) and destination (D) The origin is the starting point of a trip while the destination is the end point of that trip.
 The Nigeria dataset was group by origin only.